ANTOINE1128/entity_relationship_db/README.md

 <!-- PROJECT DESCRIPTION -->
 ## About the Project <a name="about-project"></a>

 **Data diagram** is a repository containing SQL files for creating and querying a Data diagram.
-The database includes tables for animals, animal owners, clinic employees, and visits.
+The database includes tables for patients, medical hsitory and incoices.
 ## built-with

 **postgres**